ulampinoy/ulampinoy-atbp/posts/2023-03-27-how-to-cook-rice.md

 sideImage: /static/images/rice-raw-pot.jpg
 coverImage: /static/images/rice-tupperware.jpg
 tags:
-  - adobo
-  - recipe
+  - rice
-  - pork
+  - ulam
-  - garlic
+  - Filipino
-  - vinegar
+  - cooking
 ---

 The Filipino way of cooking rice is a simple and straightforward method that involves boiling rice in water until it is fully cooked.
 The resulting rice is fluffy, tender, and perfect for serving as a staple in many Filipino meals.

 Here's a simple recipe for cooking rice the Filipino way:

 Ingredients: